-In addition, the website has also been largely consistent with 2018.
-It must be noted that footfall over a longer period has changed significantly as visitor behaviours have moved online.
-However, the stabilising of the footfall is encouraging given that the footfall demonstrates there is an ongoing demand for the service.
 The priority for Warwick Visitor Information Centre is to continue to deliver the service for the core visitation but develop the offering to increase the footfall.
 The purpose of this plan is to present ways to expand the existing offering of Warwick Visitor Information Centre and increase footfall over the next three years.

 Figure two shows the total number of followers on social media which continues to grow at a steady pace.
 Warwick Visitor Information Centre does not pay for any social media advertising or post boosts and posts are therefore shared through local page groups and sharing and liking pages and posts from other attractions.
 With the development of social media, options to have a small budget to boost posts may be explored during the summer months to identify whether there is benefit.
-Next summer Town Ambassadors will also be given access to social media accounts to post their 'Day around the Town'.
+The Town Ambassadors have access to an Instagram page to post their 'Day around the Town' and to add reels.